spendyaala/data-transfer-best-practices/README.md

 Here is a generic architecture that represents a hybrid deployment scenario.
 The focus here is more on data transfer costs aspect represented visually.
 The customer apps on-prem can also be interchanged with Redis instances representing any of the above mentioned configurations.

 ![](images/dataxfer6.png)

+A Direct Connect gateway can also be used to share a Direct Connect across multiple Regions.
+When using a Direct Connect gateway, there will be outbound data charges based on the source Region and Direct Connect location.

 ![](images/dataxfer7.png)

+## How huge are these costs?
+When to worry and when not to?
+In most cases, these data transfer charges could be negligible but not always though.
+Its always important to give it a thought and consideration, before finalizing your Solution Design.

+If your customer is really worried about this, its worth to consider running a POC.

+## Recommended POC Process
+* Run a POC with the best representative workflow that they are planning to run in the Production.
+* Run the workload at its peak load for day or two.
+  - Collect the metrics for the workload
+  - What has been the peak memory used?
+  - What has been the average throughput?
 ![](images/dataxfer8.png)

+* Do a back-of-the-envelope calculations to roughly estimate the costs.
+* Use the AWS pricing calculator to calculate the costs.

 ![](images/dataxfer9.png)

 ![](images/dataxfer10.png)

+* DFD
 ![](images/dataxfer11.png)

 ![](images/dataxfer12.png)